-The Emporia State University Athletic Training Program is accredited through the Commission on Accreditation of Athletic Training Education (CAATE).
+The Emporia State University Master of Science in Athletic Training Program is seeking the transition of its accredited undergraduate program to through the Commission on Accreditation of Athletic Training Education (CAATE).
 The Emporia State University Athletic Training Program became accredited in 1998.
 The University is committed to continued accreditation and upholding the educational standards of the Commission on Accreditation of Athletic Training Education.